IFT Leadership Applications Timeline

 • Any violation(s) can be reported to the Leadership Development Committee Chair for review and discussion.

 IFT is committed to ensuring members have access and the opportunity to contribute to their fullest potential.
-Diversity and inclusion are key to our mission to connect global food system communities to promote and advance the science of food and its application.
-Therefore, we believe it is critical to attract and engage a diverse population of members and food science professionals to lead IFT through Board service.
-The Board strives to achieve broad representation of membership demographics and multi-representational factors, including career stage, education, areas of practice type and setting (e.g., academia, government, industry, consultancy), broad global and cultural experience, and diverse special interests and expertise (e.g., food safety, regulatory, engineering, agriculture, sustainability, etc.).
-Please visit our Diversity, Equity, and Inclusion page for more information.
+Diversity, inclusion, equity, and belonging are key to our mission to connect global food system communities to promote and advance the science of food and its application.
+Therefore, we believe it is critical to attract and engage a broad population of members and food science professionals to lead IFT through Board service.
+The Board strives to achieve broad representation of membership demographics and multi-representational factors, including career stage, education, areas of practice type and setting (e.g., academia, government, industry, consultancy), broad global and cultural experience, and a variety of special interests and expertise (e.g., food safety, regulatory, engineering, agriculture, sustainability, etc.).
+Please visit our Diversity, Equity, Inclusion, and Belonging page for more information.

 Questions?